Is Your Ex Turning Your Child Against You?

 If your ex-spouse – with no justification – has restricted your child’s relationship with you or turned your child against you, or if your child withdraws from or refuses to communicate with you, it may be time to seek a modification of the child custody order.

-If you believe that your ex is alienating your child from you, you may ask the court for custody of the child, or you may ask for a visitation schedule that gives you more time with your child.
+If you believe that your ex is alienating your child from you, you may ask the court for custody of the child, or you may ask for a parenting time schedule that gives you more time with your child.
 The first step is discussing your options with a Southfield parental alienation lawyer.

 What Are the Signs and Indications of Parental Alienation?